RedHatInsights/ai-web-clients/packages/ai-react-state/README.md

 ### useActiveConversation

-Hook to get the active conversation ID.
-Returns the conversation ID string or null.
+Hook to get the active conversation object.
+Returns the full conversation object or undefined if no conversation is active.

 ```tsx
 import { useActiveConversation } from '@redhat-cloud-services/ai-react-state';